Brad K. Schwartz

 • Guest Lecturer, Hofstra Law School, Real Estate and Land Use Seminars, 2017-present

-• Panelist, Public-Private Partnerships for Development: Best Practices, Lorman Education Series, September 2019
+• Panelist, Public-Private Partnerships for Development: Best Practices, Lorman Education Services, September 2019

-• Panelist, Property Redevelopment Due Diligence, Lorman Education Series, November 2017
+• Panelist, Property Redevelopment Due Diligence, Lorman Education Services, November 2017

-• Panelist, Current Issues in SEQRA and Land Development, Lorman Education Series, October 2016
+• Panelist, Current Issues in SEQRA and Land Development, Lorman Education Services, October 2016

-• Panelist, Current Issues in New York Plat & Subdivision Law, Lorman Education Series, June 2016
+• Panelist, Current Issues in New York Plat & Subdivision Law, Lorman Education Services, June 2016

 • Speaker, Vesting and Entitlement Issues of Long-Term Redevelopment Projects, New York State Bar Association Environmental Law Section Annual Meeting, January 2013